andiweli/hexflow-covers/README.md

 **Important:** There will be no releases from now on since HEXFlow has it's auto download function for this library.

 * **Update 24.03.2021:**<br>
-Added 20 customized Homebrew/PS Vita covers (you have to manually set the category to "PS Vita" by entering settings of the game via triangle-button).<br>
+Added 20 customized Homebrew/PS Vita covers.<br>
+(You have to manually set the category to "PS Vita" by entering settings of the game via triangle-button)<br>
 * **Update 15.02.2021:**<br>
 Thanks to J0R6IT0 for adding some new homebrew covers!<br>
 * **Update 14.11.2020:**<br>